 10. London Fields

 One of the most popular parks in London is London Fields.
-Located in the Hackney district of East London, London Fields is a large public park featuring a playground, basketball court, greenhouse, and numerous picnic areas.
+In the Hackney district of East London, London Fields is a large public park featuring a playground, basketball court, greenhouse, and numerous picnic areas.
 The park also has a children’s farm, petting zoo, and aviary.
 Visitors can spend a leisurely afternoon strolling through the gardens or enjoying the park’s many activities.

 London Fields is also home to one of the largest markets in London.
-Every Sunday, the market attracts vendors from all over the city selling everything from fresh produce to handmade jewellery.
-The market is a favourite among locals and tourists alike and is just one of the many reasons why London Fields has a well-deserved spot being one of the most popular parks in London.
+Every Sunday, the market attracts vendors from all over the city, selling everything from fresh produce to handmade jewellery.
+The market is a favourite among locals and tourists alike and is just one of the many reasons why London Fields has a well-deserved spot, being one of the most popular parks in London.

 11. Battersea Park

-Battersea Park is well-connected to the rest of London, with several tube and train stations located nearby.
-If you’re looking for a great spot to relax or exercise in London, Battersea Park is definitely a worthy candidate.
+Battersea Park is well-connected to the rest of London, with several tube and train stations nearby.
+Battersea Park is a worthy candidate if you’re looking for a great spot to relax or exercise in London.

 12. Hampstead Heath